 Appreciation of Kaffe Fassett’s Specific Instructions

-I’ve made many quilts based on Kaffe Fassett designs, and I often use them more as guides without paying much attention to the instructions.
+I base many of my quilts on Kaffe Fassett designs and often use them more as guides without paying much attention to the instructions.
 Not so with the Haze Kilim quilt.
 I read these instructions over and over and would have been lost without them.
 One challenge was keeping the small triangles with their “mother” triangle.
 To accomplish this, I put numbers on all the triangles (note the small dots on the diamond shapes above).
 I kept a tray of envelopes with matching numbers, putting the small triangles in the appropriate envelope.
 When sewing time came, this was a life saver.
 However, there was a problem:

 I couldn’t take the time to add the small triangles on a design wall in order check the arrangement.
 This is when my number system really worked (note all the numbered tags).
 I was able to check out an artistic arrangement without all the clutter and time it would take to pin all those little triangles on the wall.

-Following the detailed instructions carefully, the actual sewing was the easiest part, although I had to pay close attention to all those little triangles, deciding where they went and making sure they got there.
+Following the detailed instructions carefully, the actual sewing was the easiest part.
+Nevertheless I had to pay close attention to all those little triangles, deciding where they went and making sure they ended up in the right place.

 Emily chose the perfect backing, incidentally a Kaffe Fassett fabric.
 It is shown here against the backdrop of a patchwork in progress.